 The basic Paleo diet is merely a guideline that you have to adjust for your personal preferences and tolerances.
 This is why I propose The Modern Paleo Diet — the Paleo diet adjusted for our modern diet.
 Scientific evidence shows that some tolerate relatively new foods just fine and they need not be excluded from the diet.

-One should not think of following the Paleo diet to the letter, but instead follow The Modern Paleo Diet, which includes healthy foods from traditional people — foods on the Weston A. Price diet.
+One should not think of following the Paleo diet to the letter, but instead follow The Modern Paleo Diet, which includes healthy foods from traditional people — foods discovered by Weston A. Price diet.
 Weston A. Price (see WestonAPrice.org) was a dentist who studied the health and diet of traditional and tribal people.
 He documented the nutritious foods traditional people ate that conferred nearly disease-free health.
 These foods have high nutritional value and should not be overlooked simply because they’re not Paleo.
-They include raw dairy and butter, fermented grains, fermented vegetables and some potatoes and tubers, i.e. sweet potatoes.
+They include raw dairy and butter, fermented grains, fermented legumes and some potatoes and tubers, i.e. sweet potatoes.

 Paleo is not a one-size-fits-all approach.
 You need to think in terms of using the Paleo diet as a base upon which to build.
 Everyone is different and has to adjust the diet to meet his or her personal budget, needs and preferences.
 Don’t panic if you can’t afford grass fed or organic meats.
 You’d be surprised how cheaply you can get grass fed meats if you buy in bulk from an online retailer.
 The idea is to aim for eating grass fed, as it confers greater health benefits, but don’t sweat it if you’re not able to eat grass fed all the time.
 It’s okay if you cheat occasionally.
 It’s almost impossible to eat perfectly Paleo in our processed, fast food environment.
 It’s about balance.
 Try to think in terms of eating the core Paleo diet 90-95 percent of the time.